Spatiotemporal stability of periodic travelling waves in a heteroclinic-cycle model: Stability analysis of periodic travelling waves

-Here, the brackets $\langle , \rangle$ denote the dot product and the subscript `old' denotes the solution from the previous continuation step or the initial solution.
-The (essential) spectrum of a periodic TW solution $\mathbf{\widehat{U}}(z)$ is the set of temporal eigenvalues $\lambda$ that satisfy the boundary value problem \cref{eigenf}--\cref{ICs}.
+Here, the brackets $\langle~,~\rangle$ denote the dot product and the subscript `old' denotes the solution from the previous (or initial) solution in the continuation step.
+The (essential) spectrum of a periodic TW solution $\mathbf{\widehat{U}}$ is the set of temporal eigenvalues $\lambda$, for which there exist spatial exponents $i \phi$ and associated eigenfunctions $V$ that satisfy the boundary value problem~\cref{eigenf}--\cref{eq:ICs}.

+We encountered several challenges when computing the spectrum of periodic TWs in system~\cref{eq:MeanField} that are not necessarily specific to this example.
+The periodic TW solution will be similar to the heteroclinic cycle, especially when the wavelength is large.
+A main challenge is that the alternating proximity of solution curves to the invariant subspaces increases numerical sensitivity for small values of the population variables and ultimately leads to numerical instability.
+Since the population values are always non-negative, we avoid this issue by writing the problem in logarithmic coordinates.
+To this end, we define $\mathbf{U}(t,z) = \exp[\mathbf{W}(t,z)]$ and consider the corresponding equation for $\mathbf{W}$ in the travelling frame: